-And there is another reason why some Australians resist being sucked into the international blender.
-This reason is more emotional, less aggressive, and more difficult to explain.
-We can call it the Australian mystique: The spell, the promise, of the Great South Land that attracted the explorers even before Dampier and Cook that excited our earlier poets, and haunts or taunts our artists still today.
+And there is another reason why some

+Australians resist being sucked into the

+International blender.
+This reason is more

+emotional, less aggressive, and more difficult

+to explain.
+We can call it the Australian

+mystique: The spell, the promisa, of the

+great South Land that attracted the explorers

+even before Dampier and Cook - that excited

+our earlier poets, and haunts or taunts our

+artists still today.

-The land itself, the great silent heart, the bush: a love and a fear of it acts in the heart, in the dissolve to dissolve to
+The land itself, the great silent heart, the bush: a love and a fear of it acts in the heart, in the conscience, of many Australians who never leave nor wish to leave their cities on its fringe.